What It Is Wednesday — Dauntlessly Dealt (feminist health) Reality

 Chronic fatigue syndrome (CFS), also referred to as myalgic encephalomyelitis (ME) or ME/CFS, is a complex, chronic illness that affects about 1 million Americans.
 Women are two to four times more likely than men to be diagnosed with ME/CFS.

-When the first thought came to me, “Women’s chronic fatigue/pain is a feminist issue,” I rejected it outright.
-Things happen.
-Life happens.
-We don’t know we’re going to be set upon with an autoimmune disease, or trauma, or whatnot.
-Pshaw.
-State of health is a result of chance and circumstance, genetics, kinda sorta.
-But it’s got nothing to do with feminism.
 Although it also helps taking certain medicines or supplements like vital reds to have more energy and be more focus in your life.
 Sometimes people can be allergic to these supplements and it can cause very serious damage because the doctor or medical staff had none of the proper training.
-These people have the right to talk with The Medical Negligence Experts to get the right treatment they deserve.
+These people have the right to talk with The Medical Negligence Experts to get the right treatment they deserve or get the best botox treatment in New Jersey.

 As most of you know, I’ve managed chronic health issues for over 16 years.
 A good bit of that time I lived in a bubble, thinking it was just me, an unfortunate turn of things.
-Then I began stringing together seemingly unrelated correlations to fatigue that at some point or still pertain to my experience, such as, “Women [who] faced three types of childhood adversity had a sixty percent greater risk of being hospitalized with an autoimmune disease as an adult,” and, “In 2015, female full-time workers [make] only 79 cents for every dollar earned by men, a gender wage gap of 21 percent,” or, that women are charged higher medical insurance premiums than men, and that divorced women are twice as likely as married women to have no health insurance.
+Then I began stringing together seemingly unrelated correlations to fatigue that at some point or still pertain to my experience, such as, “Women [who] faced three types of childhood adversity had a sixty percent greater risk of being hospitalized with an autoimmune disease as an adult,” and, “In 2015, female full-time workers [make] only 79 cents for every dollar earned by men, a gender wage gap of 21 percent,” or, that women are charged higher medical insurance premiums than men, and that divorced women are twice as likely as married women to have no health or house insurance, still there are sites online that can help you get the perfect insurance for you or your home, being Insurance Partnership one of this options.

 Then I thought about how we really do have to work harder to almost make the dollar amount that men do: tired